luciangreen/Time_Machine/README.md

 ![lines-1171160](https://user-images.githubusercontent.com/15845542/124043330-28198f00-da4e-11eb-8703-37e03cda6b73.jpg)
 Image of blue vertical lines disappearing into a vanishing point (Photo by <a href="https://freeimages.com/photographer/shadowkill-45148">Maxime Perron Caissy</a> from <a href="https://freeimages.com">FreeImages</a>)

-* Short cut: `texttobr2_1(1).` with radiation switched off gives "appearance time travel".
-This means people from the times will walk past you wearing clothes and surrounded by the setting of your current time.
-Your computer will work and you can go home and recharge it to time travel to your home again.
-A bot representing you will appear at home while you are time travelling and bots representing those from your home will appear to you while you are time travelling.

 # Time_Machine

 * Warning: Changing the algorithm to not include meditation may be fatal.
 You should meditate with 80 arems before and after travel.